Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Firewall Configuration

-Inbound requests from the public internet will pass through a hardware firewall.
+Inbound requests from the public internet will pass through the Application Gateway.
 Additionally, the operating system firewall must be enabled and properly configured on each VM.

 In the table below, all public rules also apply to internal requests (from Milliman's network).
 Internal traffic may be open for additional protocols/services.